nodejs/modules/GOVERNANCE.md

 It only applies to [the Modules repository](https://github.com/nodejs/modules).

 Pull requests must reach consensus in a meeting in order to be merged into this repository.
-Merging of pull requests must be decided during a meeting that has a minimal quorum of 50% of all active members.
-Members with observer status are not considered active members for the purposes of reaching quorum.
-A pull request that is is unable to reach quorum due to lack of consensus or quorum must not be merged into this repository.
-Pull requests that fail to be merged will be addressed on a case by case basis.
+A pull request that is is unable to reach consensus cannot be merged into this repository.

 #### Errata and Editorial Changes